Pondering prospects of the Toledo Area Artists Exhibition that was shamefully taken away from local artists in 2014

 “Museum-goers want to see themselves on the walls!”

-With an engorged staff having been added for a new department for “Belonging” and another for “People” and another for “Access Initiatives” as well as for the “Branding” department, the museum started concentrating on the nearby black community exclusively, actually going personally to their door to get them to come to the new woke museum, all redone to what Adam Levine condescendingly thought would be to their liking.
+With an engorged staff having been added for a new department for “Belonging” and another for “People” and another for “Access Initiatives” as well as for the “Branding” department, the museum started concentrating on the nearby black community exclusively, actually going personally to their doors to get them to come to the new woke museum, all redone to what Adam Levine condescendingly thought would be to their liking.
 Now, what to do with those paintings by old white men?
 They have to go!
 Conveniently, the paintings are so valuable as well…

 about being a good steward and having a fiduciary duty